rongrimes/weewx-tempest-pi/README.md

 ```
 What's notable here is:
 **Outside Temperature** appears with a value of **61.7**.
 If *weewx* is not configured correctly, you will likely see **N/A**.

+### Turn off Station Identification
+When you are satisfied that you are getting the UDP packets from the Tempest hub, you will want to turn off `log_raw_packets` since it will put lots of now unnecessary stuff in the system log.
+Edit the configuration file (`weewx.conf`).

+- Set `log_raw_packets = False`
+- Save the configuration file.
+- Restart weewx.
+  `sudo /etc/init.d/weewx restart`

 ---